Legal

 Mediation

 If the dispute is not resolved through informal negotiation, the parties agree to submit the dispute to mediation before a mutually agreed-upon mediator.
 The cost of mediation shall be shared equally between the parties.
-No party may initiate litigation until mediation has been attempted in good faith.

-16. Website Terms of Use
+16. Website and App Terms of Use

 In addition to the program-specific terms above, the following terms apply to your use of cggoaltending.com and related digital properties: